OrlatoDev/Python-Projects/README.md

 # Python-Projects
-Meus principais projetos feito com Python 3, Tkinter e algumas outras bibliotecas.
+My main projects made with Python 3, Tkinter and some more libraries.

-Instruções:
+Instructions:
-- Escolha o aplicativo que quer testar;
+- Chose the app for test;
-- Baixe a pasta (ou clone com git);
+- Download the folder (or use git clone);
-- Abra a pasta do projeto;
+- Open the app folder;
-- Abra a pasta "dist";
+- Open the folde: "dist";
-- Abra o arquivo .exe;
+- Open the .exe file;

-OBS: é recomendável desativar o antivírus para evitar que ele apague arquivos essenciais.
+Obs.: is recommendable disable your antivirus for avoid problems.